 As a first step of the vajacial, you'll want to cleanse the entire area of any dirt and oil.
 You can use any cleanser you may like. it's just like a facial.
 Pick a cleanser suitable for your clients needs.

 Exfoliation and steam are the most important part of the vajacial.
 Using a gentle enzyme will help loosen the buildup in the follicle walls.
 If you don’t do this step, you must skip step 3.

 Step 3.
 Extraction

 Extractions will help remove embedded hairs and bacteria under the skin.
 Extracting ingrown hairs while removing bacteria reduces irritation and is an important part of the vajacial treatment.

 Step 4: Tone

-Cleanse with a toner to remove any bacteria that might have spread to the surface of the skin
+Cleanse with a toner to remove any bacteria that might have spread to the surface of the skin.

 Step 5: High Frequency